DCC-EX/mkdocs-test/docs/products/ex-commandstation/accessories/00-accessories.md

 ## Voltage Differences

+!!! danger

     It is essential to be aware that hardware devices may operate at different voltage levels, meaning simply connecting an accessory to your Command Station may lead to damage or incorrect operation should this situation occur.

+    This applies to any peripheral device connected directly to your Command Station via either serial or I2C interfaces.

     The most common issue is connecting an accessory designed for 5V operation to a Command Station that operates at 3.3V, such as our EX-CSB1.
 This will cause damage!

-This voltage issue applies to both I2C and Serial connections.

 ## What is I2C?